Thinking about travel and taking a cruise with your toddler? Let’s talk about how to prepare for a Disney Cruise with a toddler.

-A small stroller (we have a Combi folding stroller that has a strap for easy carry) – this is helpful both on and off the ship!
+A small stroller (at the time, we had a Combi folding stroller that has a strap for easy carry) – this is helpful both on and off the ship!
 Look for more information in the 2nd post.

-Plus, check out my friend’s post on 10 items you didn’t know you needed for a disney cruise.
+You can also check out my friend’s post: 10 items you didn’t know you needed for a disney cruise.

 Found on Disney Cruise Line’s Website, here was the suggested dining attire for our cruise:

 On 4-night cruises:

 First night: cruise casual—no shorts, swimwear or tank tops